Aahat – Ek Ajib Kahani

-Aahat – Ek Ajib Kahani, shortly called Aahat, is a 2010 Bollywood film directed by Kishore Rege and produced by Vishal.
+Aahat – Ek Ajib Kahani, shortly called Aahat, is a 2010 India film directed by Kishore Rege and produced by Vishal.
 Although shot in 1971 and was ready to release in 1974, it was released on 26 February 2010.
 According to Salim Jafer, the distributor of the film in India, he refused to state exactly why it was never released but asserted that "at first there were all sorts of problems and then the producer of the movie, Franklin Fernandes died."

 Plot

 The story is about a rich, confident, blind young woman married to a photographer.
 After a necklace is stolen they encounter the villain.